Last Updated on March 30, 2023

 Chamber – This is a duck down and feather version, although they do make a goose down/feather version for retail sale as well.

-These pillows combines the support of feathers on the inside, with a layer of soft down on the outer layers.
+These pillows combine the support of feathers on the inside, with a layer of soft down on the outer layers.
 They contain 85% feathers, and 15% down.

 Enviroloft – This is their down alternative model.
 It features blown polyester, which is the closest thing to actual down in terms of feel.

-50/50 – These pillows, featuring a 50/50 down to feather ratio are extremely popular with 3 and 4 star hotels.
-They are an affordable alternative to 100% goose down pillows.
+50/50 – These pillows, featuring a 50/50 down-to-feather ratio are extremely popular with 3 and 4-star hotels.
+They are also an affordable alternative to 100% goose-down pillows.

 For rental properties, vacation homes, and cabin rentals

-If you own one of the above, you might be wondering – what kind of pillows should I stock my property with?
+If you own a rental, you might be wondering – what kind of pillows should I stock my property with?

-If you own a rental property – whether it be a home, condo, cabin, etc. – your main priority is to make it profitable.
-With that in mind, there’s no sense in going all out, and providing each type of pillow for your guests.
+If you own rental property – whether it be a home, condo, cabin, etc. – then your main priority is to make it profitable.
+With that in mind, there’s no sense in going all out and providing each type of pillow for your guests.

-Generally we recommend 3 pillows for single-sleeper beds/bedrooms, and 4 for master bedrooms.
-The following is a good guideline to use when furnishing your property:
+Generally, we recommend 3 pillows for single-sleeper beds/bedrooms, and 4 for master bedrooms.
+So, the following is a good guideline to use when furnishing your property:

-For each type of bed, we recommend 5/95 pillows for sham-stuffers.
+For each type of bed, we also recommend 5/95 pillows as sham-stuffers.
 Not only are they affordable, but they are also very plump, and fill out a pillow sham perfectly!